chrisdone-archive/env-args/README.md

 * `YOURPREFIX_arg1=blah` for `--arg1` `blah` (drops the prefix and adds `--`).
 * `YOURPREFIX_arg_foo` for `--arg-foo` (replaces `_` with `-`)
 * `YOURPREFIX_ARG_FOO` for `--arg-foo` (auto-lower-casing)

-Which is useful when deploying programs where passing environment variables is more convenient and more secure than passing arguments to the process.